Vestal PeakOctober 24, 2016

 On Jagged Mountain we climb the standard route on the North Face, combining 3rd through low 5th class climbing to reach the summit.
 The route itself is intricate and varied – requiring your attention the entire time.
 You do not need to have previous rock climbing experience to attempt this route, but experience on other Centennial 13’ers such as Vestal Peak’s Wham Ridge can make the climb more enjoyable.
 This is truly a one-of-a-kind trip in the heart of the Weminuche Wilderness, Colorado’s largest and finest wilderness resource.

 For 2018 we have decided to offer two itinerary options.
-Friday through Sunday itineraries give you the opportunity to maximize the convenience of your travel schedule so that you can fit in other great trips on your travels, or perhaps make it back to the board room in time for that big meeting!
-Monday through Wednesday itineraries typically provide a slightly quieter experience in No Name Basin and take advantage of the fact that in summer, your travel plans or work schedule might be a bit more relaxed and flexible.
+Friday through Sunday itineraries give you the opportunity to maximize the convenience of your travel schedule so that you can fit in other great trips on your travels.
+Monday through Wednesday itineraries typically provide a slightly quieter experience in Chicago Basin and take advantage of the fact that in summer, your travel plans or work schedule might be a bit more relaxed and flexible.
 Either way, we offer plenty of fixed date trip options to get you out into Colorado’s finest wilderness area!

 The most efficient way to access Jagged Mountain is via No Name Basin, with an assist and drop off at Needleton by the D&SNGRR.
 A relic of the mining trade of the 1880’s – 1930’s, the train is world famous as it is one of the few narrow gauge railroads left in existence.
 This unique experience adds an interesting start and finish to this trip.
 The approach from the Needleton stop takes us along the Animas River to a point where we access the entrance to No Name Basin.
 Our detailed and intimate knowledge of the “right way” to go on this trail insures that the approach to our camp will help you to conserve energy for the next day’s climb up Jagged’s North Face.